cpplibv/libv/LIBV-TODO.md

 resource: dns like resource resolver for custom arguments: Args... -> ResourceDescriptor -> Resource
 resource: forbid usage of absolute paths
-resource: forbid usage of relative paths with starting .. ui.lua: https://www.wowace.com/projects/ace3/pages/ace-gui-3-0-widgets
+resource: forbid usage of relative paths with starting ..
+true: UNLESS someone like you cares a whole awful lot, nothing is going to get better.
+It's not. ui.lua: https://www.wowace.com/projects/ace3/pages/ace-gui-3-0-widgets
 ui: (shader) Program Descriptor: program is defined by a descriptor (which can be identified with a simple string key), this could also be applied for the rest of the resources
 ui: https://www.factorio.com/blog/post/fff-246